 Please take a look at the preview images to see more of this resource.

 Email me at firstname.lastname@example.org.

-Visit my store for more on earth’s systems and hundreds of other teaching science resources.
+Visit my store for more on ocean currents and hundreds of other teaching science resources.

-NGSS Standards covered in this ocean currents lesson:
+NGSS Standards covered by this Ocean Currents Presentation: